ilkanmertokul/C---PathFinder/README.md

 pipe, l: symbolic link)<br />
 • -p : permissions, as 9 characters (e.g. ‘rwxr-xr--’)<br />
 • -l: number of links<br />
-The symbol + means one or more of the character preceding it.
-You are to implement it on your own.
-Don’t use a library for regexp parsing. + is the only regexp operator to support, at its simplest form; no braces or brackets (i.e. { or } or [ or ]) just one or more of the preceding character.
-Check the output example for more details.
-Ask questions at the forum if it’s still unclear.
+The symbol + means one or more of the character preceding it. + is the only regexp operator to support, at its simplest form; no braces or brackets (i.e. { or } or [ or ]) just one or more of the preceding character. e.g. los+t+file that matches lossssstttttfile for instance.
-Let’s simplify this, because I grew tired of your emails.
-You can have multiple occurrences of + as regexp; e.g. los+t+file that matches lossssstttttfile for instance.
 We’ll assume that the user will never search for strings containing the actual ASCII ‘+’ character.
 So there is no need for escape characters either.
 Just implement the + regexp, that’s all!<br />
 The program will additionally receive as mandatory parameter:<br />